msteffensen19/InstallWindowsDockerCLI/README.md

 Install Docker on Windows CLI without Docker for Windows app.

-This script installs Docker, docker-app and docker-compose on windows
-### WITHOUT
-installing the Windows Docker Desktop, which you might need to pay for.
+This script installs docker, docker-app and docker-compose on windows without installing the Windows Docker Desktop, which you might need to pay for.

 Just git clone this repo with: